 But you need to start somewhere.
 From the best AirPods Pro case to the best wireless charger and more, here's a look at some of CNET's top picks of accessories for AirPods, based on my own hands-on experience with each product.
 Most of them fall into the protective case and earbud enhancement buckets, with a few other interesting things I've found.
 I'll update this as I test more of the best AirPods Pro accessories.

-You can find cheaper knockoff versions of Catalyst's AirPods Pro case ($30), but the Catalyst is better than many of the imitators, not to mention one of the top AirPods cases you can purchase.
+You can find cheaper knockoff versions of Catalyst's AirPods Pro case ($30), but the Catalyst is a better Apple AirPod case than many of the imitators, not to mention one of the top AirPods case options you can purchase.
 This AirPods case cover protects your AirPods' own case, as well as makes it fully waterproof.
-Another key feature: The bundled carabiner lets you strap the case onto a belt loop or backpack or use it as a keychain case to help keep your wireless earbuds from getting lost.
-The case is currently available in black, blue or red.
+Another key feature: The bundled detachable carabiner lets you strap the AirPods case onto a belt loop or backpack or use it as a keychain case to help keep your wireless earbuds from getting lost.
+This Catalyst waterproof case is currently available in black, blue or red.
 Expect more colors in the future.

 For several years Comply has been the gold standard for memory foam eartips and now you can get Comply tips for your AirPods Pro.
 I tried them and they work quite well and even the large tip fit just fine in the AirPods Pro charging case.
 With the Apple-issued tips, I found that the AirPod Pro in my left ear got a little loose when I ran with the buds.
 With the Comply tip, it didn't get loose and fit very securely.
 They also seem to help a bit with noise-canceling because you get an even tighter seal.